 Recently I took a Reckless Driving with Property Damage case to trial.
 Reckless Driving is a criminal traffic offense.
 Recklessness requires the State to prove a willful and wanton driving pattern likely to cause damage.
 Furthermore, Reckless Driving is needed to prove Vehicular Homicide, but not DUI Manslaughter.
 Careless driving is a civil citation, see the blog on the difference between reckless driving and careless driving for more.

 In Florida criminal and traffic law there is an enormous difference between reckless driving and careless driving.
-While many people use the terms "reckless driving" and "careless driving" interchangeably, you should never hear a traffic attorney or criminal defense lawyer do so.
+While some people use the terms "reckless driving" and "careless driving" interchangeably, a traffic attorney or criminal defense lawyer should never do so.
 The terms do not mean the same thing and are separate and distinct criminal or civil traffic offenses.